-Attachment parenting is based on the concept of attachment theory, which focuses on the initial bonds between an infant and their caregiver.
-Attachment parenting emphasizes themes of parental attunement, empathy, and responsiveness to a child’s needs.
-Attachment advocates believe that this approach to parenting helps increase a child’s sense of resilience and fosters better self-esteem.
+Attachment parenting focuses on building the bond between an infant and their caregiver by emphasizing parental attunement, empathy, responsiveness, and physical interaction.
+This approach stems from attachment theory, and advocates believe these methods increase a child’s sense of resilience and self-esteem.

 What Is Attachment Parenting?

-Attachment parenting is a modern approach focused on a parent’s attunement and reactions to their child’s needs.
-It focuses on strengthening attachment within the parent-child relationship using designated tools (known as baby B’s).
-The idea is that strong attachment bonds can nurture a child’s self-worth, which in turn improves their emotional well-being throughout life.
+Attachment parenting encourages parents to remain highly attuned and responsive to their child’s needs.
+It focuses on strengthening the parent-child relationship with tools (known as baby B’s) based on the idea that healthy attachment bonds nurture a child’s self-worth and emotional well-being.
 Proponents of this approach state that this parenting style is intuitive and rooted in evolutionary concepts.

 What Is Attachment Theory?

-The primary principles of attachment parenting come from the work of pediatrician Dr. William Sears.
-In 1993, he and his wife, Martha Sears, published their well-known book, The Baby Book, which evolved into the first manual for attachment parenting.2 For the past 25 years, Attachment Parenting International has focused on teaching and promoting how to raise ‘secure, joyful, and empathetic children.’3
+The primary attachment parenting principles come from the work of pediatrician Dr. William Sears.
+In 1993, he and his wife, Martha Sears, published their well-known book, The Baby Book, which evolved into the first manual for attachment parenting.2 Their principles gave way to the foundation of Attachment Parenting International, which has focused on teaching and promoting secure infant attachment.3

-- Prepare for parenting: Try to reduce negative thoughts and feelings about pregnancy.
-Lean into the process of getting ready to do the work of parenting.
+- Prepare for parenting: This principle encourages parents to reduce negative thoughts and feelings about pregnancy and lean into the parenting process.

 - Breastfeeding: Attachment parenting recommends breastfeeding, as breast milk contains unique nutrients essential for an infant’s growth and well-being.

-- Be sensitive: Consider that all emotions are valid and that every cry, tantrum, or expression has a legitimate purpose.
-Aim to understand rather than immediately punish.
+- Be sensitive: Attachment-based parents consider that all emotions are valid and that every cry, tantrum, or expression has a legitimate purpose.
+These parents aim to understand rather than immediately punish child behavior.

-- Skin-to-skin contact: Touch provides soothing relief.
-Consider babywearing, taking baths together, and holding your baby often.
+- Skin-to-skin contact: Attachment theorists state that touch provides soothing relief.
+Parents consider babywearing, taking baths with their baby, and holding their baby often.

-- Provide unconditional love: Stay present and engaged with your baby.
-Aim to be loving and consistent as often as possible.
+- Provide unconditional love: Caregivers utilizing an attachment parenting style stay present and engaged with their baby.
+They aim to be loving and consistent as often as possible.

-- Provide positive discipline: Try to focus on connecting with your baby, rather than disciplining during moments of tension.
-Consider how you can collaborate and work with your child to resolve conflict.
+- Provide positive discipline: This principle urges parents to connect with their baby rather than disciplining during moments of tension.
+Parents consider how they can collaborate and work with their children to resolve conflict.

-- Aim for balance: Tap into your support system, practice self-care, and take strategies to avoid parental burnout.
+- Aim for balance: Parents are encouraged to tap into their support systems, practice self-care, and take strategies to avoid parental burnout.

 Updated Attachment Parenting Principles

-The original eight principles of attachment parenting have since been updated (referred to as Baby B’s and attachment tools), but remain similar to the first concepts.
-In this revised approach, Dr. Sears acknowledges that attachment parenting is an approach, rather than a rigid set of rules.
-Therefore, parents should do the best they can with the resources they have.
-Ultimately, parents need to do what’s best for their family.
+The original eight principles of attachment parenting have since been updated (referred to as Baby B’s and attachment tools).
+In this revised approach, Dr. Sears acknowledges that attachment parenting is an approach rather than a rigid set of rules.
+Therefore, parents should do their best with available resources.
+Ultimately, parents need to do what is best for their family.

 - Birth bonding: Early bonding experiences include significant time and contact together.
-During this time, babies are primed to crave closeness with their mothers, and immediate bonding builds that foundation.
+During this time, babies learn to crave closeness with their mothers through bonding activities.

 - Breastfeeding: Mothers and babies learn from each other through breastfeeding.
-Breastfeeding also produces connective hormones like prolactin and oxytocin.
+Breastfeeding also produces connective hormones like prolactin and oxytocin, further strengthening the mother-child bond.

-- Baby-wearing: Carried babies learn more about their environment when they’re in a constant state of calmness.
-Parents get to know their babies well, due to them being so close.
+- Baby-wearing: Carried babies learn more about their environment when they are in a constant state of calm.
+When baby-wearing, parents get to know their babies.

-- Bed sharing: Close proximity to caregivers allows babies to feel safe while sleeping.
-Babies learn that sleep can be pleasant and enjoyable.
+- Bed-sharing: Babies feel safe while sleeping when close to caregivers.
+Through bed-sharing, babies learn that sleep can be pleasant and enjoyable.

 - Belief in baby’s cries: Crying signals that a baby needs something.
-A parent responding attentively to these cries continuously promotes trust.
+When a parent responds attentively to these cries, the baby learns to trust their parent.

-- Beware of baby trainers: Be mindful of rigid, extreme parenting styles that focus more on watching clocks or crying it out than understanding your baby.
+- Beware of baby trainers: Be mindful of rigid, extreme parenting styles focusing on time constraints or ‘crying it out’ rather than understanding behavior.
 Even if baby trainers provide short-term relief, they create distance between the parent and baby.

-- Balance: Parents need to take care of themselves and focus on their own relationships, too.
-This allows them to be more responsive to their baby.
+- Balance: Parents need to take care of themselves and focus on their own relationships, allowing them to be more responsive to their babies.

-The premise behind attachment parenting is controversial.
-Critics of this parenting approach argue that it promotes unrealistic expectations for parents, particularly with variables that may be out of their control (such as the ability to bond immediately after birth or breastfeed).
+Attachment parenting is controversial, and critics argue that it promotes unrealistic expectations for parents, particularly with variables that may be out of their control (such as the ability to bond immediately after birth or breastfeed).
 Moreover, there is a big emphasis on the role of the mother, which disregards other family systems or caregivers.
 Likewise, research shows that ‘tight parenting’ (being together all the time) often diminishes healthy attachment.5

 Criticisms of attachment parenting include: